Rainier-MSFT/Cloud_Identity_Lab/README.md

 # Cloud Identity Lab
-Smart provisioning of entire lab comprising of a DC, ADFS, WAP, MFA, RDS, and APP VMs, into Azure RM...
+Smart provisioning of an entire lab comprising of a DC, ADFS, WAP, MFA, RDS, MIM, and APP VMs, into Azure RM...

 ![Cloud-Identity-Lab](DocImages/1.png)

 ![Cloud-Identity-Lab](DocImages/2.png)

 ![Cloud-Identity-Lab](DocImages/3.png)

+Script will also check for prescence of Remote Desktop Manager, and download if necessary, plus auto generates a RDP collection file for all VMs in enviroment.

 ![Cloud-Identity-Lab](DocImages/4.png)